 The CSU is a joint initiative between Co-operatives UK and Locality, which since 2012 has supported organisations with their share offers, promoted best practice and tracked the growth of the community shares market.

-The research will be published in Spring 2020 with the release of a detailed report, an open dataset for community share offers and a series of events to showcase the findings.
+The research will be published in Autumn 2020 with the release of a detailed report, an open dataset for community share offers and a series of events to showcase the findings.